BeipDev/BeipMU/Documentation/Mapping.md

 If you like having the map show where you are, but still want to type exits in the input window, try enabling this.
 It will watch for rooms reachable from your current room and move to them if it sees one.

+## Create Pane

+### 🔵 Blue Circle (Create Room)

+Left click to create one of default size or click and drag to set the exact area

+### 🟩 Green Square (Create Rectangle)

+Left click and drag to create background color rectangles.
+Useful to mark out areas on the map.

+### 🖼 Picture (Create Image)

+Left click and drag to insert an image bounded by the area selected.
+Can also drag & drop image files directly into the map window

+### 🏷 Label (Create Label)

+Left click and drag to create a label.

-## Editing Pane
+## Select Pane

-### 👆 Hand with finger (Selecting Mode)
+### 👆 Hand with finger (Select)

 You can select rooms/rectangles/exits with clicks or by dragging (and shift dragging or clicking to modify an existing selection).

 When only one item is selected the adjust handles will appear and you can drag them around to resize or move things.

-When a single room is selected clicking in the top half (with the box) will edit the room's name.
-The font will auto shrink to fit if the room name text gets too large to fit at its default size.

 To set options like colors for multiple objects, just select them all, then right click on any of them.
 The color will apply to everything selected.

-### 🟦 Blue Square (Create Room)

-Left click to create one of default size or click and drag to set the exact area

-### 🟩 Green Square (Draw Rectangle)

-Left click and drag to create background color rectangles.
-Useful to mark out areas on the map.
+### 🔵🟩🖼🏷 Selection Filters

+To have certain objects be ignored when selecting on the map, just unselect them from the selection filter.
+Very handy to work with only rooms when there are many background objects (or foreground ones).

+## View Pane

 ### 🤚 Pan (hand)

 Left click and drag to pan the map.
 You can also use the middle mouse button/hold down space to pan at any time.

+### ➕ Zoom In
+### ➖ Zoom Out
+### 💯 Zoom 100%

 ## Misc options

+### 🗺 Maps

+Create/delete/switch between maps.

 ### 🎨 Palette

-Edit the colors used on the map (any changes can be undone with undo/redo).
+Edit the colors & fonts used on the map (any changes can be undone with undo/redo).

 ### 🔍 Find

 Search for rooms through a partial name.
 Clicking on the rooms will center them in the view

-### 😢 Help
+### ❔ Help

 Opens this page

-### 🗺 Maps

-Create/delete/switch between maps.

-The map name to the right is editable, just click on it to rename it.

-## Menu commands (the left hamburger menu)

-File -  open/save/etc...

-Edit - All the typical goodies, undo/redo/cut/copy/paste/find/etc...

-Options lets you change the room/exit fonts, etc..
+# Right Click Menu

+Lets you do fancier things based on the object selected (which will apply to everything selected when possible).

+Sent to Front/Back is handy for putting rooms on top of each other or in front of or behind images.
+Note that exits are always behind the lowest room they're attached to.

 # Exits